 In addition, each of our Board Committees considers risk within its area of responsibility.
 For instance, our Audit Committee asks management to address a specific critical accounting issue at most of its meetings and considers the overall impact that the issue has on our financial position and risk profile.
 In addition, they discuss legal and compliance matters and assess the adequacy of our risk-related internal controls.
 The Audit Committee oversees the frequency and creation of surveys by management of ERM matters and reviews with the Board and management the company's ERM program, including specific risk topics that are addressed in presentations to the Board, including information security risk and privacy compliance.
-Likewise, the Personnel and Compensation Committee considers risk and structures our executive compensation programs with an eye to providing incentives to appropriately reward executives for growth without undue risk-taking.
-Each year, the Personnel and Compensation Committee also performs a risk assessment with respect to all of our incentive compensation programs globally and reviews the executive succession process.
-The Personnel and Compensation Committee also provides oversight on the risk and return of our investments for retirement plans.
-The Nominating and Governance Committee annually reviews governance practices with respect to risk and oversight.
+Likewise, the Nominating and Governance Committee annually reviews governance practices with respect to risk and oversight.
 The Nominating and Governance Committee also provides oversight for risks related to environmental, social and governance matters.
 Additionally, on an annual basis, the Nominating and Governance Committee reviews our company's and Board Committees' structures to ensure appropriate oversight of risk.
+The Personnel and Compensation Committee considers risk and structures our executive compensation programs with an eye to providing incentives to appropriately reward executives for profitable revenue growth without undue risk-taking.
+Each year, the Personnel and Compensation Committee also performs a risk assessment with respect to all of our incentive compensation programs globally and reviews the executive succession process.
+The Personnel and Compensation Committee also provides oversight on the risk and return of our investments for retirement plans and our recoupment ("clawback") policy for incentive compensation.